souzaramon/ts-template-canvas/README.md

 # 🖤 ts-template-canvas
-> A simple stater template to typescript + canvas
+> A simple stater template to typescript + canvas, here you can find a [**demo**](https://souzaramon.github.io/ts-template-canvas)

-Running
+Start the app

 ```sh
 $ yarn start
 ```

-Running tests
+and run the tests with

 ```sh
 $ yarn test